jamijam/etheruby/README.md

 [coverage]: https://codecov.io/gh/MechanicalSloth/etheruby

 Etheruby is a library including a client for the JSON-RPC API and a Object-Contract Mapper to interact with smart-contracts on the Ethereum blockchain.

-**Current status** : Release candidate 2.
-If no major bug is found within this release, it will be promoted version 1.0.0 stable.

 ## Installation